kwertyops/byte-of-python/src/list_mutability.md

 x = 5
 y = x

-# Note that the following has the identical memory diagram
+# Note that the following code has
+# the identical memory diagram
 # x = 5
 # y = 5
 ```